 That same evening, we reached Kandy after finishing the sightseeing on the streets of Dambulla.
 Upon reaching Kandy, we quickly purchased tickets for the Kandy cultural show at Kandy Lake Club, which starts from 5 PM to 6:10 PM.
 By night, we dinned with the locals at Kandy Garden Cafe.

-First half of the Day 3 was spent in the complex of the Temple of Tooth Relic, undoubtedly Kandy’s most visited attraction.
+The first half of Day 3 was spent in the complex of the Temple of Tooth Relic, undoubtedly Kandy’s most visited attraction.

 Since it was a holiday week for the locals, we saw huge crowd of locals as well as foreigners inside the temple complex.
 Entering the temple will fill you with peace and tranquility.
 We just made in time to enter the inner chambers of worship where the tooth relic of Buddha is safely tucked away in caskets.